vortexmakes/RKH/doc/readme.txt

 is individually customizable, so each branch can represent only choices relevant for a given CPU, operating system, compiler, etc.
 \li ( 2) Demos for the x86 processor.
-The CPU architecture is placed as the first level of nesting within the \c demo\\ directory.
+The CPU architecture is placed as the first level of nesting within the \c demo/ directory.
 Examples of CPU architectures could be: 80x86, Coldfire, S08, ARM Cortex, ARM, MSP430, etc. Please note that a separate directory is needed whenever the CPU architecture is significantly different.